rwf2/Rocket/docs/requests_errors.md

 ## Errors
 Responders need not always generate a response.
 Instead, they can return an Err with a given status code.
-When this happens, Rocket forwards the request to the error catcher for the given status code.
-If none exists, which can only happen when using custom status codes, Rocket uses the 500 error catcher.
+When this happens, Rocket forwards the request to the [error catcher](error_catcher.md) for the given status code.
+Just like a request handler, an error catcher will return a response by returning any type that has the `Responder` trait implemented.
+A common example would be to render a page displaying **400 Bad Request** to a user who sent a request with a malformed json body.
+If no error_catcher is configured to handle an specific http error code, which can only happen when using custom status codes, Rocket uses's the 500 error catcher.

 ### Result
 `Result` is one of the most commonly used responders.
 Returning a `Result` means